MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 ### <span id="spot-09">9.
 Seille</span>

 Now things start to get messy.
 There are two Seilles, one is a tributary of the Moselle and the other one a tributary of the Saône.
-There are only three towns named after the latter, but you need to know they exist to avoid guessing Metz on Saône-et-Loire.
+A third of the relevant towns is named after the latter, so you need to know they exist to avoid guessing Metz on Saône-et-Loire.

 **Native names**: _la Seille_ (French)